esposem/MifGenerator/README.md

 This tool creates an Altera .mif (Memory Initialization File ) from an image file (.png,jpeg,.jpg).

+### Features :
+- Resize the image
+- Choice on deleting the resized image
+- Edit a mif file
+- Choice to get the image in grayscale or colors (Not yet implemented).

-The image will be converted in grayscale therefore will be displayed in grayscale on the screen.
+Right now, the image will be converted in grayscale therefore will be displayed in grayscale on the screen.

 More informations about .mif extension can be found [here](http://quartushelp.altera.com/15.0/mergedProjects/reference/glossary/def_mif.htm)